jensweimann/awb/README.md

 https://community.home-assistant.io/t/awb-waste-collection-schedule/140486

 ## Functionality
 The sensor shows the bin which will be collected the next day.
-The complete collection schedule is available as attributes of the sensor
+The complete collection schedule is available as attributes of the sensor.
+Optionally, the collection of the current day can be selected by setting `day: today`

 ![alt text](https://github.com/jensweimann/awb/blob/master/preview1.png "glance card")